MODULE 3 - Section 1

 • Uber/Lyft

-For the majority of short-term teams, flights are a common aspect to their team process.
-While arrival and departure are fairly self-explanatory, it is important to consider how the team will get from the airport to the community site or their place of lodging, and vice versa.
-In any scenario chosen, the team host is responsible for communicating any pertinent details related to arrival or departure with the team leader.
-Important details to communicate include:
+Flights are part of the travel process for the majority of short-term teams.
+Consider how the team will get from the airport to the community site or their place of lodging, and back to the airport.
+The team host is responsible for communicating important information related to arrival or departure with the team leader.
+These details to communicate include:

-• How to navigate the airport, including customs, if applicable
+• How to navigate the airport, including customs

 • Rendezvous points and who is meeting the team